20.7 — 2014 “Product of the Year” The Absolute Sound magazine, January 2015

 Like Jacob Heilbrunn, this 20.7 customer also owned 20.1s for 10 years.

 The 20.7 was subjected to "blind testing" by a panel of audiophiles and casual listeners.
 In addition to better sound, there is one more important improvement that you can test for yourself.
-If you have the opportunity to hear the 20.7s at your local dealer, try this experiment---Ask the dealer to place the speakers with the tweeters on the outside.
+If you have the opportunity to hear the 20.7s at your local dealer, try this experiment — Ask the dealer to place the speakers with the tweeters on the outside.
 Note how the imaging remains remarkably stable when seated far off-axis.
 With some speakers it is necessary to sit in the "sweet spot" for good imaging.
 With the tweeters on the outside, the 20.7 has the widest sweet spot of any of any previous Maggies.
 If you prefer to sit only in the "sweet spot", try the tweeters on the inside (Be sure the speakers are toed-in).